 The most exciting work in this area of 3D printed hair (and skin) involves the partnership between Poietis, L’Oréal and BASF.
 Even after years of reading about 3D bioprinting and watching many videos on the subject, it still seems like science fiction to me.
 However, this is definitely not fiction, and the basic technology has already existed and been used in people for over a decade.

 Dr. Anthony Atala (a pioneer who I have mentioned a few times on this blog) has two extremely popular TED Talk videos on this subject from 2010 and 2011.
 At the time, Dr. Atala’s work was also well covered in this article.
-More recently in 2021, Dr. Atala has been working with NASA to print artificial organs in space.
+More recently, Dr. Atala has been working with NASA to print artificial organs in space.

 MIT Media Group’s Cillia: 3D Printed Hair